seanlaw/ubuntu_ldap/README.md

 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda/lib64/`

 The CUDA libraries are added by root to each `/usr/local/cuda` but, as a standard user, you'll need to explicitly define where the libraries can be found

+# Mounting the HDD

+[Follow these steps](https://medium.com/@sh.tsang/partitioning-formatting-and-mounting-a-hard-drive-in-linux-ubuntu-18-04-324b7634d1e0) to mount the HDD from /dev/sda